 Just as the starting point for coverage under your plan is whether the services and supplies are eligible health services, the foundation for getting covered care is the network.
-This section tells you about network providers.
+This section tells you about network and out-of-network providers.